-Sample preparation and analytical work for the drilling and channel sampling programmes are being provided by Intertek-Genalysis Laboratories (Perth, Australia) employing ICP-MS techniques suitable for rare earth analyses and following strict internal Quality Assurance/Quality Control ("QAQC") procedures inserting duplicates, blanks and standards.
+Sample preparation and analytical work for the drilling and channel sampling programmes was provided by Intertek-Genalysis Laboratories (Perth, Australia) employing ICP-MS techniques suitable for rare earth analyses and following strict internal Quality Assurance/Quality Control ("QAQC") procedures inserting duplicates, blanks and standards.
 Internal laboratory QAQC was also completed to include blanks, standards and duplicates.

-The ESHIA studies are currently being completed in accordance with World Bank Standards and Equator Principles.
+The ESHIA studies have been completed in accordance with World Bank Standards and Equator Principles.

 In terms of other aspects of the Feasibility Study, Mkango shipped a 60 tonne bulk sample to Australia for pilot test work.
-The bulk sample was selected from areas within the previously announced upgraded Measured and Indicated Mineral Resource Estimates, which underpin the ongoing Feasibility Study.
+The bulk sample was selected from areas within the previously announced upgraded Measured and Indicated Mineral Resource Estimates, which underpin the Feasibility Study.